-WICKER: Mr. Ambassador, when do you think that law might be voted on?
+Mr. WICKER.
+Mr. Ambassador, when do you think that law might be voted on?

-BROWNBACK: I was hopeful this year, but I just heard word this morning that it won't be until next year that they'll actually implement it.
-But they're still on special watch list because they continue to have issues and problems.
+Amb.
+BROWNBACK.
+I was hopeful this year, but I just heard word this morning that it won't be until next year that they'll actually implement it.
+But they're still on the Special Watch List because they continue to have issues and problems.
 There was a Baptist church that was recently raided.
 They had previously stopped all the raids, but then this just happened.
 I called the foreign minister up about that.
 I've been personally engaged with the Uzbeks very aggressively, because we want to showcase to other countries in Central Asia, there is a way off this list.
 But you got to change.
 You got to really do things.
 The Uzbeks have done a series of things, but they continue to be on the watch list because of concerns that we have that still remain in place.
 The resolution, the roadmap, has not become law.

-WICKER: Mr. Ambassador, before you get to the other two countries I asked about, is it your sense that public opinion in Uzbekistan is behind the president and the leadership in moving toward more acceptance of religious freedom?
+Mr. WICKER.
+Mr. Ambassador, before you get to the other two countries I asked about, is it your sense that public opinion in Uzbekistan is behind the president and the leadership in moving toward more acceptance of religious freedom?

-BROWNBACK: Yes.

-WICKER: Is this is a way for Uzbeks to have a better economy, is that not correct, and a better life for everyone?
+Amb.
+BROWNBACK.
+Yes.
+Mr. WICKER.
+And is this is a way for Uzbeks to have a better economy, is that not correct, and a better life for everyone?

-BROWNBACK: That's a big reason, I believe, why the leadership is pursuing it.
+Amb.
+BROWNBACK.
+That's a big reason, I believe, why the leadership is pursuing it.
 They want to show you can do this.
-Our data says you do it, you will have less terrorism and more economic growth.
+And our data says you do it, you will have less terrorism and more economic growth.
 We believe it.
 They've been taking these measures publicly.
-They've led press conferences here at the National Press Club and in New York to showcase the new Uzbekistan, and more opening to the West.
+They've held press conferences here at the National Press Club and in New York to showcase the new Uzbekistan, and more opening to the West.
 I'm hopeful that this is very successful, for them to show a different scene.
 That's part of our effort to expand the draw of religious freedom.
 Heretofore, we basically pushed countries.
 We put up name and shame lists.
 We would say: You need to do this because of your international obligations.
 We want to say as well to countries, it's also good for you on less terrorism, and you're going to have more economic growth.

-WICKER: If you could, then, take a half a minute and sort of summarize what's going on in Pakistan and Russia.
+Mr. WICKER.
+If you could, then, take a half a minute and sort of summarize what's going on in Pakistan and Russia.

-BROWNBACK: Pakistan continues to enforce blasphemy laws.
-This is an area that in our Potomac Declaration out of the international ministerial that said these need to be repealed around the world.
+Amb.
+BROWNBACK.
+Pakistan continues to enforce blasphemy laws.
+This is an area that in our Potomac Declaration out of the international ministerial that we did said these need to be repealed around the world.
 Half of the people that are in prison for blasphemy laws around the world are imprisoned in Pakistan.
 They continue to not allow the Ahmadi Muslims to practice their faith or even call themselves Muslims.
 There continues to be a lot of violence taking place in Pakistan.
 Now, a new government's been elected.
 They have indicated a desire to change courses and to work more openly.

-Recently, when there was a number of protests that were taking place, a number of the protests were regarding somebody that was released on the blasphemy charges.
-They arrested a number of the leaders of the protect.
+Recently, when there were a number of protests that were taking place, a number of the protests were regarding somebody that was released on the blasphemy charges.
+They arrested a number of the leaders of the protest.
 It's a positive sign from this new government.
-Still, you base these findings on what the report that we put out this last year.
-Pakistan we put on this special watch list in the middle of the year.
+Still, you base these findings on what the report that we put out this last year was.
+Pakistan we put on this Special Watch List in the middle of the year.
 They certainly meet the criteria of a Country of Particular Concern.

-WICKER: And Russia.
+Mr. WICKER.
+And Russia.